Languages of Ukraine: Language policy

 In November 2016, a new rule came into force requiring Ukraine's radio stations to play a quota of Ukrainian-language songs each day.
 The law also requires TV and radio broadcasters to ensure 60% of programs such as news and analysis are in Ukrainian.

 In September 2017, Ukraine instituted a similar policy on languages in public education.
 The law required that schools use Ukrainian, the national language, in all classes that did not require a second language.
-The exception from this being language classes that would be taught using "English or other official languages of the European Union."
+The exception from this is language classes that would be taught using "English or other official languages of the European Union."
 The new spelling version was adopted by the Cabinet of Ministers of Ukraine in May 2019.